 Allie’s first trip to Honduras was when she was 12 years old.
 Since then, she’s been to Honduras several times with her family and has a deep love for the country and it’s people.
 She has a B.A. in Business Management from Georgia College and currently works in HR at Magna.
 She enjoys traveling, watching movies, and getting to know new people.

 Donna has a lot of experience with clerical work.
 She and her husband, Brian, enjoy traveling and being parents to a spoiled Dachshund puppy named Spike.
 Donna was instrumental in starting our mobile dental clinic model.

 Jordan first traveled to Honduras with Casa de Esperanza in 2015.
-Jordan works as a project coordinator for the Cornerstone University Marketing Department and is currently pursuing her M.B.A. at Cornerstone University.
+She has an M.B.A. in project management from Cornerstone University.
+Jordan works as a communications manager for the Cornerstone University marketing department.
 She lives in Byron Center with her husband, Matt and German Shepherd dog, Ellie.

 Bill’s first trip to Honduras was in 1999, and since then he has made more than 55 trips.
 He is responsible for laying the foundation of Casa de Esperanza ministries.
 A graduate of Hope College and the University of Minnesota School of Dentistry, Bill recently retired from dentistry after 30 years practicing in Grand Haven.
 Bill loves the Minnesota Gophers, Vikings, and Twins!
 He also enjoys working outdoors and tiling projects.

 Dave is a plumber who loves to travel and explore new parts of the world, which makes him vital to our construction ministry, using his expert plumbing skills, in Honduras.
 Dave enjoys traveling to Honduras with Casa de Esperanza and has been there more than 20 times.
 He and his wife Marguerite have five children, many of whom have also been to Honduras!